Ecwid/ecwid-api-docs/includes/_orders.md

 fulfillmentStatus | string | Comma separated list of order fulfilment statuses to search.
 Supported values: <ul><li>`AWAITING_PROCESSING`</li> <li>`PROCESSING`</li> <li>`SHIPPED`</li> <li>`DELIVERED`</li> <li>`WILL_NOT_DELIVER`</li> <li>`RETURNED`</li><li>`READY_FOR_PICKUP`</li></ul>
-acceptMarketing | boolean | `true` if customer has accepted email marketing. `false` otherwise refererId | string | Filter order results by `refererId` field in order details
+acceptMarketing | boolean | `true` if customer has accepted email marketing. `false` otherwise refererId | string | Filter order results by `refererId` field in order details productId | number | Comma-separated list of productIds.
+Use it to find orders with specific products by their IDs

 <aside class="notice">
 Parameters in bold are mandatory